How (not) to revamp your website

 A bit of distance gave us a better understanding of our mistakes.
 So, if some days you feel trapped in the deep, dark quirks of your human nature remember “How to NOT revamp your website”:

 Dear reader, wherever you are stuck, we wish you a lot of courage and resilience.
-Let your ego aside and embrace organisation & self-discipline!
+Put your ego aside and embrace organisation & self-discipline!